edison914/Ab-Clone-Express/README.md

     }
     ```

-### Delete a Review Image - done
+### Delete a Review Image

 Delete an existing image for a Review.

-* Require Authentication: true - done
+* Require Authentication: true
-* Require proper authorization: Review must belong to the current user - done
+* Require proper authorization: Review must belong to the current user
 * Request
   <!--!!START SILENT -->
   * Method: DELETE